-Regardless of the cause of stand dieback, it was associated with a number of threshold responses.
-Thresholds occur when the response of an ecological variable to a particular process is not linear, but changes abruptly (Huggett, 2005; Toms and Lesperance, 2003); thresholds may be defined as points or zones at which relatively rapid change occurs from one ecological condition to another (Bennett and Radford, 2003).
+Regardless of the cause of stand dieback noted in our study, it was associated with a number of threshold responses.
+Thresholds occur when the response of an ecological variable to a particular process is not linear, but changes abruptly (Huggett, 2005; Toms and Lesperance, 2003) and may be defined as points or zones at which relatively rapid change occurs from one ecological condition to another (Bennett and Radford, 2003).
 In the current study, the decline in both BA and stem density in individual subplots frequently displayed non-linear trajectories, although in the case of BA, the overall pattern of decline was best described by a linear model, reflecting variation in the timing and pattern of decline in individual subplots.
 Curvilinear responses to BA loss were observed in tree community change, as represented by the Tanner Index; in species richness of the ground flora; and in the percentage cover of grass.
 In addition, evidence suggested that the ability of subplots to recover following BA decline also demonstrated a threshold response; where BA declined by more than 25%, it tended not to recover.
 Critical values of BA for a change in ground flora species richness and grass cover were around 40% decline from initial values.

-Ecological thresholds have attracted much research attention in recent years, particularly in the context of environmental management, owing to the potentially serious consequences for both biodiversity and ecosystem function if thresholds are exceeded (Groffman et al., 2006).
-In particular, from a practical management standpoint, there is a critical need for information regarding when an ecosystem is approaching a threshold, so that appropriate interventions can be identified.
+Ecological thresholds have attracted much research attention in recent yearsowing to the potentially serious consequences for both biodiversity and ecosystem function if thresholds are exceeded (Groffman et al., 2006).
+In particular there is a critical need for information regarding when an ecosystem is approaching a threshold, so that appropriate interventions can be identified.
 Identification and characterisation of thresholds has proved challenging in terrestrial ecosystems, because of the relatively low rate of change (Groffman et al., 2006), and the difficulties associated with obtaining appropriate field data (Huggett, 2005).
 Long-term monitoring data may have particular value in this context, as demonstrated here.
 The mechanisms underlying threshold responses are also often difficult to identify; Briske et al. (2006) suggests they may best be interpreted as a switch from the dominance of negative feedbacks that regulate ecosytems to positive feedbacks that may be associated with ecosystem degradation.
-In the current example, positive feedbacks that may have been particularly influential include interactions between the physiological impacts of drought and colonisation by pathogenic fungi, although as suggested by (Simard et al., 2013), other elements of the system such as herbivores and ectomycorrhizal fungi may also have contributed to the responses observed.
-The ground flora thresholds observed here may be attributable to the effects of increasing irradiance and declining root interference as stand dieback progressed.
+In our study, positive feedbacks that may have been particularly influential include interactions between the physiological impacts of drought and colonisation by pathogenic fungi, although as suggested by (Simard et al., 2013), other elements of the system such as herbivores and ectomycorrhizal fungi may also have contributed to the responses observed.
+The ground flora thresholds observed here may be attributable to the effects of increasing light availability and declining root interference as stand dieback progressed.
 Further research would be required to confirm the influence of these mechanisms.